Why Is Estate Planning Important?

 Estate Planning Checklist

 Estate planning is truly a process and involves many different steps and factors, but the building blocks of any estate plan are the documents prepared by your estate planning attorney.
 Wills, trusts, powers of attorney, living wills, and the like are the essential parts of any plan.
 To understand estate planning, you must understand exactly what each of these documents are and how they fall into your estate planning checklist.

 - A Last Will and Testament is, simply put, a set of instructions in which you appoint a representative (the executor) to carry out the instructions in the will.
 The will can name a guardian for minor children, choose who will receive an inheritance and how much, make charitable distributions, and specifically disinherit individuals you wish to leave out of your estate plan.
 A will can also accomplish more complex tasks such as creating a trust (known as a testamentary trust).
 These trusts do not exist until after you pass away.

 - A trust is an arrangement where a person holds property (the trustee) for the benefit of another person or persons (the beneficiaries), and can only use that money for their benefit and according to the specific instructions in the trust.
 Trusts can be as simple as a few paragraphs of instructions, or it can be a complex lengthy document with detailed instructions to cover a wide range of issues.

 - Wills and trusts each have their advantages and disadvantages.
 Wills are simple, usually less expensive, and require little effort after they are signed to be effective.
 They also have limitations on what they can accomplish and provide no benefit to a person while they are alive.
-Trusts provide much more flexibility and protection for both the person who creates the trust (the Grantor) and the intended beneficiaries, they can also provide privacy and avoid the time and expense of probate.
+Trusts provide much more flexibility and protection for both the person who creates the trust (the Grantor) and the intended beneficiaries, they can also provide privacy and avoid the time and expense of probate and working with a probate attorney.
 They do, however, tend to cost more up front and extra steps are required to complete the trust process (assets must be placed into the trust).